-- A. Funding.
-The School will receive funding in accordance with AS 14.17.410-.490. - B. Oversight and Enforcement.
+A. Funding.
+The School will receive funding in accordance with AS 14.17.410-.490.

+B. Compact Administration.

 - 1. Consultation.
-One time each year, the DEED commissioner or their designee and the Tribe or its designee will engage in consultations relating to School operations, performance, and accountability in addition to mandatory consultation required by Section 1111 of the ESEA (20 U.S.C. § 6311). - 2.
-Management and Enforcement.
-The DEED commissioner will manage and enforce this Compact and will oversee the School's performance under this Compact as required by applicable federal and state law, and consistent with the terms of this Compact, including with the Tribe's involvement.
+One time each year, the DEED commissioner or their designee and the Tribe or its designee will engage in consultations relating to School operations, performance, and accountability in addition to mandatory consultation required by §1111 of the ESEA (20 U.S.C. § 6311).
+DEED will consult with the Tribe before taking rulemaking action that will significantly affect Tribally Compacted Public Schools. - 2.
+Administration and Application of Compact.
+The DEED commissioner will administer and effectuate this Compact and the School's performance there under as required by applicable Federal and State law, and consistent with the terms of this Compact, with the Tribe's involvement.
 This may include, but is not limited to, offering technical assistance, taking corrective action, developing corrective action plans, withholding payments of state funds for unremedied breach of this Compact, or imposing other sanctions pursuant to this Compact. - 3.
 Inquiries and Investigations.
 The DEED commissioner may conduct inquiries, audits, or investigations consistent with Alaska Const.
 Art.
 VII, § 1, as applicable. - 4.
 Notification of Perceived Concerns.
 The DEED commissioner agrees to notify the Tribe in writing of any perceived concerns related to unsatisfactory performance or legal compliance under this Compact within reasonable timeframes considering the scope and severity of the concern.
 The Tribe will respond within a reasonable time, which in no event will be longer than fourteen (14) calendar days.
-If the Tribe does not remedy the problem in a timely fashion to the DEED commissioner's reasonable satisfaction, the DEED commissioner may take further action under Sections IV, V, and VI of this Compact.
+If the Tribe does not resolve the concern in a timely fashion to the DEED commissioner's reasonable satisfaction, which shall not be unreasonably withheld, the DEED commissioner may take further action commensurate with the concern under §§IV, V, and VI of this Compact.
 In enforcing this provision, the DEED commissioner agrees to act in good faith, to work in conjunction with the Tribe to address and resolve the concern, and to consider the School's local culture when determining if the perceived concern is material and has merit. - 5.
 Other Legal Obligations.
-Nothing in this Compact will be construed to alter or interfere with DEED commissioner's obligations imposed under federal or state law.
+Nothing in this Compact will be construed to alter or interfere with DEED commissioner's obligations imposed under Federal or State law.